 Ying Kit Chan, M.F.A.

-- Professor of Art, Chairperson of the Department of Fine Arts, and
+- Professor and Chairperson, Department of Fine Arts

 - Room 104, Schneider Hall